adrian-d-hidalgo/nestjs-mcp-server/CONTRIBUTING.md

 - Add or update tests as appropriate.
 - Run `pnpm lint` and `pnpm test` before submitting.
 - Submit a pull request with a clear description of your changes, referencing the related issue.

+---

+## Pull Request Guidelines

+- Follow the existing code style and linting rules
+- Include tests for new functionality
+- Update documentation as needed
+- Keep changes focused and atomic
+- Provide a clear description of changes
+- For more details, see the [handbook](.handbook/) (if available)

 ## Development Workflow